es-ude/ElasticNodeMiddleware/README.md

 You can debug via Uart or Lufa.
 We recommend you to debug over Lufa because Lufa is needed for uploading a bitfile to the FPGA.

-### Elasticnode Middleware
+### Elastic Node Middleware

-The elasticnode middleware library consists of the elasticnode middleware interface as well as the elasticnode middleware configure FPGA interface and the internal interface.
+The Elastic Node middleware library consists of the Elastic Node middleware interface as well as the Elastic Node middleware configure FPGA interface and the internal interface.
 The outsourcing in internal interfaces are only for testing purposes.
-The elasticnode middleware interface contains the following functions:
+The Elastic Node middleware interface contains the following functions:

 - for initialising the FPGA:\
 → elasticnode_initialise